-In special circumstances, the District utilizes credit cards for purchasing of food, supplies, fuel and travel.
+In special circumstances, upon approval of the CFO, the District utilizes credit cards for purchasing of food, supplies, fuel and travel.
 Credit purchases for amounts greater than \$300 must be pre-approved on a purchase order.
+The purchase order must be made to American Express.
 All credit card receipts must be detailed and itemized and shall be submitted to the business office within 5 days of purchase to ensure prompt payment to the vendor.
 Receipts showing only the total sale amount will not be accepted.
 If credit card receipts are not submitted on a timely basis, these charges will be temporarily posted to the campus' activity account until the supporting documentation is received.
 If the supporting documentation is not received, the employee will be required to reimburse the District for the charges.
 District credit card usage may be suspended and/or revoked if receipts are not submitted on a timely basis.

 All District employees that have been authorized to utilize a credit card for purchases shall sign a Credit Card User Agreement.
-The original should be kept by the employee's supervisor; send a copy to the Business Manager.
+The original should be kept by the employee's supervisor; send a copy to the Accounts Payable Manager.
 Violations of the Credit Card User Agreement may result in disciplinary action, up to and including employment termination.
 All authorized credit card users shall be responsible for the security of their assigned credit card(s).